cryptnotiq/EthereumLayer3/README.md

 <strong>A proposal for giving tokens real value by solving underlying issues with current dapps</strong>

 Note to readers
 This paper is just my ideation.
 Please comment, critique, contribute, and explore.
-I am not looking for a scammy way to make otherwise worthless token models accrue value, or participate nor coordinate in any schemes around tokens.
-I genuinely want decentralisation to succeed and think there may be something to this layer 3 solution I propose.
-This is just a very rough first iteration of the concept, and to make it work (if it actually makes sense to) I need your feedback and criticism.

 <strong>Background</strong>